shiyue001/shiyue.github.io/_pages/about.md

 Biography
 ---------

-I am a fourth-year Ph.D. student at Shanghai Jiao Tong University, advised by Prof. <a href="https://english.seiee.sjtu.edu.cn/english/detail/842_816.htm">Wenjun Zhang</a>, co-advised by Prof. <a href="https://scholar.google.com.sg/citations?user=eUbmKwYAAAAJ&hl=en">Bingbing Ni</a>.
-I am now a visiting Ph.D. student in the <a href="https://vision.ee.ethz.ch/">Computer Vision Lab</a>, ETH Zürich, Switzerland.
+I am a final-year direct Ph.D. student at Shanghai Jiao Tong University, advised by Prof. <a href="https://english.seiee.sjtu.edu.cn/english/detail/842_816.htm">Wenjun Zhang</a>, co-advised by Prof. <a href="https://scholar.google.com.sg/citations?user=eUbmKwYAAAAJ&hl=en">Bingbing Ni</a>.
+From November 2022 to June 2024, I was a visiting Ph.D. student at ETH Zurich, advised by Prof. <a href="https://scholar.google.com/citations?user=TwMib_QAAAAJ&hl=en">Luc Van Gool</a> and Prof. <a href="https://scholar.google.com/citations?user=YYH0BjEAAAAJ&hl=en">Marc Pollefeys</a>.
 Before that, I received my bachelor's degree in information engineering from Xidian University, Xi'an, China, in 2019.

-My research interests lie at the intersection of computer graphics and vision, including geometric reconstruction, realistic appearance rendering, and controllable 3D generation and editing.
+My research interests lie at the intersection of computer vision and computer graphics, including 3D reconstruction, novel view synthesis, 3D generation and editing.

 <!-- News
 ----